lizbethna/HMMprogressionOrdinal/Readme.txt

 These are indicated in the R file.

 3.- Change the address indicated in ‘setwd()’. setwd("HERE").
-This is the address where the file ‘HMMprogressionOrdinal.bug’ is in.
+This is the address where the file ‘HMMprogressionOrdinal.bug’ and ‘HMManeur.bug' are in.

 ##################################################